When Career Dissatisfaction Becomes a Reality

 Unchecked Career Dissatisfaction Can Lead to Further Complications

-For many people, striving for a good career is something which is instilled into them from a very early age, because it is perceived that having a good career will eventually lead to a greater gain in the future.
-However this may not be the case for many people who have either reached a milestone in their lives or experienced major life-changing events, thus leading to the individual questioning his/her career choices.
+For many people, striving for a good career is something that is instilled into them from a very early age because it is perceived that having a good career will eventually lead to greater gain in the future.

 Life Changing Events